As we begin 2020 you may be reminiscing about the past and dreaming about what the New Year will hold…

 The Turning Point

-After three intense days of conference meetings and presentations, my head was spinning with all of the possibilities.
-I had learned so much in those three days, but I had many more decisions to make as a result.
+After four intense days of conference meetings and presentations, my head was spinning with all of the possibilities.
+I had learned so much in those four days, but I had many more decisions to make as a result.

 First, I realized that, even if I walked away from my career and my largest income-earning years yet to come, I still had viable options that could improve my life dramatically.